rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 Her children rise up and call her blessed; her husband also, and he praises her: ^3128

-Many women have done excellently, but you surpass them all. ^3129
+"Many women have done excellently, but you surpass them all." ^3129

-Charm is deceitful, and beauty is vain, but a woman who fears the Lord is to be praised. ^3130
+Charm is deceitful, and beauty is vain, but a woman who fears the LORD is to be praised. ^3130

 Give her of the fruit of her hands, and let her works praise her in the gates. ^3131